pubg/kube-image-deployer/docs/install-in-kubernetes.md

-# Install kube-image-deployer in your kubernetes cluster

-Install kube-image-deployer as Statefulset.
-The kube-image-deployer pod monitors the kubernetes workload and performs a patch strategy when an image update is required.

-For this, the kube-image-deployer pod needs the appropriate kubernetes service account and role binding.
+To install kube-image-deployer in your Kubernetes cluster, you should deploy it as a StatefulSet.
+This pod will monitor your Kubernetes workload and perform a patch strategy when an image update is required.
+To enable this, the kube-image-deployer pod requires the appropriate Kubernetes service account and role binding.

-kube-image-deployer pod need permission to read image tags from the Docker Registry you use, and to simplify the setup, here we will inject dockerconfig into the Pod as a Volume.
+In addition, the kube-image-deployer pod needs permission to read image tags from the Docker Registry you use.
+To simplify the setup, you can inject dockerconfig into the Pod as a Volume.
+You can find sample YAML files for a Service Account, Cluster Role, Cluster Role Binding, StatefulSet, and Docker Access Secret at the links provided.

 # Yaml Samples
 - [Service Account](./yaml/service-account.yaml)